parthamehta123/rearc-airbnb-data-analytics-quest/README.md

 File	Description

-listings.csv.gz	Detailed Listings Data
+1. listings.csv.gz	Detailed Listings Data

-calendar.csv.gz	Detailed Calendar Data
+2. calendar.csv.gz	Detailed Calendar Data

-reviews.csv.gz	Detailed Review Data

-listings.csv	Summary information and metrics for listings in San Francisco

-reviews.csv	Summary Review data and Listing ID

-neighborhoods.csv	Neighborhood list for geo filter.
-Sourced from city or open source GIS files.

-neighbourhoods.geojson	GeoJSON file of neighborhoods of the city

-1. AirbnbDataExploration.ipynb: The Jupyter Notebook file that describes the process of data anlysis.
+3. AirbnbDataExploration.ipynb: The Jupyter Notebook file that describes the process of data anlysis.
 It contains the steps of data collection, cleaning, tranformation, as well as data modeling.

-2. listings.csv.zip: The listings data set provides detailed feature information of each listing in San Francisco (as of 04/12/2022).
+4. listings.csv.zip: The listings data set provides detailed feature information of each listing in San Francisco (as of 04/12/2022).
 There are 75 features associated with each listing such as property type, room type, number of bed rooms, amenities, review ratings, etc. Need to unzip it to CSV file.

-3. calendar.csv.zip: The calendar data set provides availability and price information for the total 2477255 active listings (as of 04/12/2022) in San Francisco for the next 12 months.
+5. calendar.csv.zip: The calendar data set provides availability and price information for the total 2477255 active listings (as of 04/12/2022) in San Francisco for the next 12 months.
 Need to unzip it to CSV file.

 **Blog**